 At least an hour drive out of Jasper will bring you to a windy road, with you potentially wondering if you’re on the right track.
-After approximately 20 kilometres you’ll find yourself at the parking lot to the Miette Hot Springs.
-While this attraction is family-friendly, it’s more of a family sitting pool rather then a swimming pool.
+After approximately 20 kilometres, you’ll find yourself at the parking lot to the Miette Hot Springs.
+While this attraction is family-friendly, it’s more of a family sitting pool rather than a swimming pool.
 It has a cooler shallower pool, a deeper hotter pool, and a couple of small (hot-tub size) pools to cool down in.
 Whether you’re visiting after a day of exploring Jasper in the summer or wanting to warm up on a chilly winter day, a trip to the hot springs is the perfect stop year-round!

-If you’re looking for world renowned 360 degree views, picture perfect scenery of turquoise lakes, visiting with the local mountain goats, and a hike that’s both easy and challenging at the same time, Jasper Sky Tram is the perfect family-friendly stop during your trip to Jasper.
+If you’re looking for world-renowned 360-degree views, picture-perfect scenery of turquoise lakes, visiting with the local mountain goats, and a hike that’s both easy and challenging at the same time, Jasper Sky Tram is the perfect family-friendly stop during your trip to Jasper.
 This year-round attraction has something for visitors during every season.
 This was one of our favourite stops in Jasper as the views were absolutely incredible so be sure to make time in your schedule to go!

 7. Jasper Rafting

-By far my most favorite experience of our road trip was river rafting down the Athabasca Tour.
-We took the beginner tour which brought us class-one and class-two rapids.
-Enough to give the kids a good thrill but safe enough that as parents we knew they were in good hands the whole time.
-Learn more about our experience here!
+My favourite experience of our Jasper road trip was river rafting down the Athabasca Tour.
+Class-one and two rapids were enough to give me a good thrill but safe enough that we knew that our children were in good hands all throughout the whole trip!
+Learn more about this amazing adventure here: Jasper River Rafting.

 12. Take a Hike

 You could probably spend a year in Jasper and not cover all of their hiking trails!
 Depending on whether you’re looking for a kid-friendly half-day hike or a multi-day expedition, there’s something for every hiker in Jasper.
-There’s two guaranteed elements though that you will encounter… one being amazing scenery and the other being animals!
+There are two guaranteed elements though that you will encounter… one being amazing scenery and the other being animals!
 Be prepared!

 13. Drive one of the World’s most Scenic Highways